Difference Between Dextrose Monohydrate and Dextrose Anhydrous

-Anhydrous glucose: using starch or starch as raw material, the glucose solution obtained through liquefaction and saccharification, and then refined, concentrated, evaporated and crystallized.
+Anhydrous dextrose: using starch or starch as raw material, the glucose solution obtained through liquefaction and saccharification, and then refined, concentrated, evaporated and crystallized.

 What is Dextrose Monohydrate?